Hozukii/linked-blog-starter-md/School/IB art/Comparative study/Comparative  Study Artwork.md

 - I like the colour palette of Johannes Vermeer
 	- Especially the grey background wall.
 	- Also the cooler colours

+### What to include
+- The image
+- The sketch
+- The process of the painting
 -